radio4000/api/readme.md

 - `npm run dev`
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Config with environment variables

+The project requires access to Supabase and Firebase databases.

+To get the needed keys for local development, run `vercel env pull .env.local`.

+Preview/Staging and Production keys are only defined in the Vercel project.

 ## Deployment to production

 Vercel autodeploys new commits to https://api.radio4000.com.